CMU-Heinz-95702/lab6-rmi-programming/README.md

 ```
 8. Open two different shells on the server side directory.

 9. Within one of the two shells opened on the server side directory, start the rmiregistry with the command "rmiregistry".
+You may ignore the warnings about a deprecated API.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: The rmi registry is providing a **naming service**.
 One client of the registry (the server on the server side) provides a
 name for the remote object.
 The other client of the registry (on the client side) accesses a **remote object reference** by providing the registry with the name.
 Naming services, such as the rmiregistry, are very common - in everyday life as well as in computing.